You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 Step 4: Measure Your Antenna

-Now the fun part:
+Now the fun part.

-Connect your antenna to the cable
+- Connect your antenna cable to CH0.
+Use the shortest cable possible.
+Finger-tight connectors.

-- If your antenna has an SMA connector, you might need an adapter
+- Connect your antenna to the cable.
+If your antenna has an SMA connector, you might need an adapter.
+Watch out for RP-SMA (reverse polarity).
+This is common on LoRa antennas.

-Read the results
+- Read the results.

 The NanoVNA display showing an SWR trace.
 The dip in the yellow line indicates where the antenna is best matched.
 Photo: BARK